michaelbragagnolo/MasterThesis/README.md

 #### 4. CONCLUSION
 On-device training is subject to many real world constraints, strict computational and memory limitations.
 In this thesis work, I want to show that a proper fine-tuned continual learning strategy can provide an efficient and effective approach for sustainable on-device personalization while controlling forgetting on previously acquired knowledge.

+In future evaluation scenarios, particularly in resource-constrained devices, stability is another important property that should be evaluated since in many tasks, potential abrupt performance drifts would be a major concern when learning continuosly.